oracle/oracle-database-operator/docs/multitenant/README.md

 oracle-database-operator-controller-manager-796c9b87df-t4qns   1/1     Running   0          22m
 ```

-### 2.4. <a name='ClusterRoleandClusterRoleBindingforNodePortservices'></a>ClusterRole and ClusterRoleBinding for NodePort services
+### 2.4. <a name='ClusterRoleandClusterRoleBindingforNodePortservices'></a>ClusterRole and ClusterRoleBinding for NodePort Services

-To expose services on each node's IP and port (the NodePort), apply the node-rbac.yaml.
+To expose services on each node's IP and port (the NodePort), apply the `node-rbac.yaml`.
 Note that this step is not required for LoadBalancer services.

 ```bash
   kubectl apply -f rbac/node-rbac.yaml
 ```

-### 2.5. <a name='Containerdatabasesetup'></a>Container database setup
+### 2.5. <a name='Containerdatabasesetup'></a>Container Database Setup

 On the container database, use the following commands to configure the account for PDB administration: